mmagnus/rna-tools/docs/source/index.rst

-.. rna-pdb-tools documentation master file, created by sphinx-quickstart on Thu Sep 15 12:43:15 2016.
+.. rna-tools documentation master file, created by sphinx-quickstart on Thu Sep 15 12:43:15 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to rna-pdb-tools's documentation!
+Welcome to rna-tools' documentation!
 =========================================

 **rna-tools: a toolbox to analyze structures and simulations of RNA**